kebasyaty/scruby/README.md

 The search is based on the effect of a quantum loop.
 The search effectiveness depends on the number of processor threads.
+Ideally, hundreds and even thousands of streams are required.
 """

 import anyio